 (MAAT, DTAA(prof), ANZACATA, PNZ)

-Jan McConnell is a Dance Movement Therapist, Arts Therapist and Physiotherapist based in Tai Tokerau, New Zealand.
+Jan McConnell, Mauri Tui Tuia Executive Director, is a Dance Movement Therapist, Arts Therapist and Physiotherapist based in Tai Tokerau, New Zealand.
 She works in partnership with community, Iwi and Government agencies including Ministry of Education, providing dance movement and arts therapy in multi-disciplinary settings.
-Involved with the development of the Dance Movement Therapy profession within Australasia as current vice-president of the DTAA, she teaches, supervises and presents both nationally and internationally.
+Involved with the development of the Dance Movement Therapy profession, she teaches, supervises and presents both nationally and internationally.
 Her clinical and research interests explore the collaboration between dance and arts therapy, health, education and bicultural practice to support empowered community wellbeing.

 (NZRMTh, MMusTher (first class honours), BMus, ATCL)

-Katie Pureti is a Registered Music Therapist based in Whangārei, Tai Tokerau.
+Katie Pureti, Mauri Tui Tuia Executive Director, is a Registered Music Therapist based in Whangārei, Tai Tokerau.
 Katie spent five years as founder and director of Shoeless, a charity and advocacy organisation supporting rural schools in Cambodia.
 After teaching music in tertiary, secondary and primary education, she completed her Master of Music Therapy (first class honours) at Victoria University.
-She worked as the Northland Regional Centre Manager for Raukatauri Music Therapy Trust, providing therapy for children and adults with trauma, disabilities, and mental health needs.
-Katie presents at conferences, schools, and organisations across New Zealand, serves as Co-Chair for Parkinson’s New Zealand (Northland AG), and is a Council Member for Music Therapy New Zealand.
+Katie has been a Regional Centre Manager for Raukatauri Music Therapy Trust, providing therapy for children and adults with trauma, disabilities, and mental health needs, served as a Council Member for Music Therapy New Zealand, and presents at conferences, schools, and organisations across New Zealand.

 (Ngāti Kahu, Te Rarawa) FCA, BMS, MInstD, NZIPIM

-Craig is independent director for a number of Iwi, commercial and not for profit organizations as well as working as a lead advisor on commercial development projects.
+Craig, Mauri Tui Tuia Director, is an independent director for a number of Iwi, commercial and not for profit organisations as well as working as a lead advisor on commercial development projects.
 A Fellow of Charted Accountants Australia and New Zealand, Craig was a director of one of the largest charted accountant firms in Te Tai Tokerau for 17 years.
 A change of direction in 2018 allowed a focus on governance and Iwi-based projects.
 Deeply connected to his Far North whenua, Craig has been integral in many Northland community and Iwi based projects.
 His ability to bridge community-based action and governmental organizations have seen ‘on the ground’ sustainable change, benefitting Northland and its people.
 His whakapapa informs all that he does, and he is known in his communities for his integrity, broad vision and commitment to Te Tiriti o Waitangi.